 The definition of ligamentous

 The word ligamentous refers to the “ligaments.”
-Ligaments are the strong connective tissue that hold the cervical spine bones in place.
-“Ligamentous upper cervical instability” refers to damaged, weakened, loose or “lax” ligaments that are no longer strong enough to prevent the upper cervical vertebrae from wandering out of position.
-“Ligamentous cervical instability” refers to damaged, weakened, loose or “lax” ligaments in the C3-C7 region that are no longer strong enough to prevent the upper cervical vertebrae from wandering out of position.
+Ligaments are the strong connective tissue that holds the cervical spine bones in place.
+“Ligamentous upper cervical instability” refers to damaged, weakened, loose, or “lax” ligaments in the C1-C2 region that are no longer strong enough to prevent the upper cervical vertebrae from wandering out of position.
+“Ligamentous cervical instability” refers to damaged, weakened, loose, or “lax” ligaments in the C3-C7 region that are no longer strong enough to prevent the cervical vertebrae from wandering out of position.
 When the ligaments are no longer strong enough to prevent the bones from sliding on top of each other, the ligaments can then be seen as the main culprit of nerve impingement, herniation of discs, arterial and vein compression, and other challenges that lead to the symptoms and conditions of the neurologic and neurologic-type symptoms that many people we see with a long history of neck problems suffer from.

 In our opinion, cervical instability, especially ligamentous upper cervical instability, is the missing structural cause and/or co-morbidity for many chronic disabling symptoms and diagnoses.

 If you are reading this article it is very likely that you or a loved one is suffering from neurologic and neurologic-type symptoms related to a neck injury.
-You may be reading this article because your medical history is long, complicated and filled with hopeful treatments, disappointing results, and a doctors not knowing how to further proceed in your case.
+You may be reading this article because your medical history is long, complicated, and filled with hopeful treatments, disappointing results, and a doctor not knowing how to further proceed in your case.

 You are here at this point because:

-- You suffered from an acute injury such as whiplash or other neck injury that damaged the cervical spine ligaments.
+- You suffered from an acute injury such as whiplash or other neck injuries that damaged the cervical spine ligaments.